 Campus phone: (518) 442-4726

 Campus email: firstname.lastname@example.org

-Leonard A. Slade Jr. is a professor of Africana Studies and adjunct professor of English.
+Leonard A. Slade Jr. is a professor of Africana Studies and adjunct professor of English at the University at Albany.
 Slade is the past director of the Doctor of Arts in Humanistic Studies Program and past director of the Master of Arts in Liberal Studies Program.